 Muscle knots, also called trigger points or myofascial trigger points, are a common and painful occurrence.
-Back muscle knots and neck muscle knots are among the most common trigger points in the body.
-You may also experience muscle knots in legs, calves, or arms.
+They’re also common, as back muscle knots and neck muscle knots are among the most common trigger points in the body.
+You may also experience muscle knots in your legs, calves, or arms.

 Muscle knots are tight muscle fibers that are unable to release or relax.